What is the Court of Protection?

-In this case, one of their relatives needs to apply to the Court of Protection to be appointed as their deputy.
+In this case, one of their relatives needs to apply to the Court of Protection to be appointed as their deputy, which gives you the right to act on another person's behalf.

-How to be appointed by the Court of Protection
+How to apply to the Court of Protection

 To make decisions on another person's behalf without a Lasting Power of Attorney, you need to apply to the Court of Protection to be appointed a deputy.